-As with all sources of collagen, though, the body doesn't simply absorb marine collagen whole and deliver it directly where it needs to go.
-It breaks the collagen down into its individual amino acids, which are then absorbed and utilized by the body.* While it contains 18 amino acids, marine collagen is characterized by high levels of glycine, proline, and hydroxyproline.
-These amino acids, which are hard to find in meaningful quantities elsewhere, are crucial building blocks of skin collagen, tendons, and ligaments and have been shown to boost health in a number of other ways, such as decreasing inflammation and bolstering the immune system.
+As with all sources of collagen, the body doesn't simply absorb marine collagen whole and deliver it directly where it needs to go.* It breaks the collagen down into its individual amino acids, which are then absorbed and utilized by the body.* While it contains 18 amino acids, marine collagen is characterized by high levels of glycine, proline, and hydroxyproline.
+It's important to note that marine collagen contains only eight out of the nine essential amino acids, so it's not considered a complete protein.

 How is marine collagen different from bovine collagen?

-The health benefits of consuming marine collagen.
+The health benefits of consuming collagen:

-2. Promotes quality sleep.
+Promotes quality sleep.*

-5. Bolsters the effect of your workout.
+Supports the effect of your workout.*

-6. Boosts bone strength.
+Promotes bone strength.*

-The absorption was also associated with increased activity of osteoblasts, cells in the bone responsible for synthesizing and mineralizing bone.
-Osteoblasts are also responsible for secreting collagen in order to create the unmineralized portion of the bone called the osteoid.
+The absorption was also associated with the activity of osteoblasts, cells in the bone responsible for synthesizing and mineralizing bone.
+Osteoblasts are also responsible for secreting collagen in order to create the unmineralized portion of the bone called the osteoid.*

-7. Promotes hair and nail growth.
+Supports hair and nail growth.*

 Are there any side effects?

-"As a functional medicine practitioner, one of the great things I have seen with marine collagen is how well it is tolerated by almost everyone," says Cole.
-"Where food reactivities are common today, this is one source of protein that not only agrees with most people but that people thrive taking."
+"As a functional medicine practitioner, one of the great things I have seen with marine collagen is how well it is tolerated by almost everyone," says mbg contributor William Cole, D.C..* "Where food reactivities are common today, this is one source of protein that not only agrees with most people but that people thrive taking."*

 In some studies10, a few people have reported that it leaves a bad taste in their mouth, while others have reported minor bloating and digestive upset.
 But these results aren't the norm, and collagen is much more likely to help improve digestion than disrupt it.
 That said, you should definitely avoid marine collagen if you have an allergy to fish; and if you're currently taking any medication, check with your doctor to make sure collagen won't interfere with its effectiveness.

 What to look for when you're choosing your marine collagen supplement.

+"I always recommend people look for clean, wild-caught sources from a company that has independent nutritional and quality testing," says Cole.
 A good strategy is to seek out a product that has been third-party verified to contain what the label says it contains and to be free of contaminants like mercury and other heavy metals (reputable groups that test supplement ingredients include NSF International, USP, and UL).

 Because marine collagen is typically derived from fish skin or scales, you should also consider where those fish came from—both for your health and the health of the environment.
 Ideally, you'll seek out a marine collagen supplement from an established company that sources their collagen from sustainably caught fish (if they don't call this out on their label, that's typically a red flag).
 A number of marine collagen products have also been non-GMO-Project certified, which is typically another indicator of a good product.